ZeynepKumralbas/CtrlHackDelete/README.md

   <br/>
   <span style="font-size: 1.3em; font-weight: bold;"><strong>Sprint Review:</strong></span>
-    The team aimed to implement Watcher control mechanics, task-based NPCs, the sabotage system, and enhancements to the main menu and environment.
+    The team aimed to implement Watcher control mechanics, task-based NPCs, the sabotage system, enhancements to the main menu and designing the environment.
     Most of the planned goals were successfully completed and integrated into the game.
-A new playable prototype now includes NPCs with basic mission behaviors and Watcher-player interactions.
+A new playable prototype now includes NPCs with basic task-based behaviors and Watcher-player interactions.
-    Minor bugs and optimization issues were noted, which will be addressed during Sprint 3.
+    Minor bugs and optimization issues were noted and will be addressed during Sprint 3.
+    Some tasks planned for Sprint 2 could not be completed due to the environment not being fully implemented.
+    All remaining tasks from Sprint 1 have been completed.
+The tasks remaining from Sprint 1 are completed.
-    Due to limited availability of some team members, caused by ongoing work, the team was able to complete .. out of the estimated .. points for this sprint, still covering nearly all core objectives.
+    The team was able to complete 57 out of the estimated 78 points for this sprint.
   <br/>
   <br/>
   <span style="font-size: 1.3em; font-weight: bold;"><strong>Sprint Retrospective:</strong></span>